Latest News

 Injections into the eye, specifically into the vitreous or gel-filled cavity of the eye, are called intravitreal injections.

-In Part 1 of "You Want to Do WHAT to My Eye?" we talked mostly about anti-vascular endothelial growth factor (anti-VEGF) injections.
-Anti-VEGF injections are probably the most commonly injected agents and they are used to treat wet age-related macular degeneration (ARMD),...
+In Part 1 of this series, we talked mostly about anti-vascular endothelial growth factor (anti-VEGF) injections.
+Anti-VEGF injections are probably the most commonly injected agents and they are used to treat wet age-related macular degeneration (ARMD), diabetic retinopathy, and...